Shakespeare

 Shakespeare CAMRA Pub of the Year 2025 (Warwickshire)

 Shakespeare CAMRA Pub of the Year (Warwickshire) 2025 has been awarded to Thirst Edition, Shipston.
-A presentation has been arranged for Wednesday 30th April 2025, from 8pm.
+A presentation by Lloyd Evans, Chair of Shakespeare CAMRA took place on Wednesday 30th April 2025.

 Shakespeare CAMRA Pub of the Year 2025 (Worcestershire)